sveltia/sveltia-cms/README.md

 Tips are always welcome!
 The project hasn’t set up a sponsorship program, but maintainer [@kyoshino](https://github.com/kyoshino) has a [PayPal account](https://paypal.me/kohei).

-Last but not least, don’t forget to star this project and spread the word so more users can benefit from the app!
+Last but not least, don’t forget to star this project and spread the word so more users can benefit from a better CMS experience!

 ## Related links